BlockchainLabsNZ/tge-contract/audit/readme.md

 ## Conclusion

-One issue must be fixed before deploying contract.

-Fixing few other issues could help to save gas or avoid annoyance during working with deployed contract.

 All other findings are quite minor and doesn't affect results a lot.
 Still, it is recommended to fix all of them and make contract clean, easy to read and up to date.